Jai-1801/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
+Create a function called 'circulate'
 ### Step 2:
+Get the first element from the list to be used later.
 ### Step 3:
 Get the value from the user for the number of rotation
 ### Step 4:
-Using the slicing concept rotate the list
+Using the slicing concept to rotate the list

 ### Step 5:
+After shifting the elements, place the first element at the end of the list.
 ### Step 6:
+Return the modified list with the circulated values.

 ## Program:
 ```
 #Program to circulate N values.